 The Rise of the Remote Worker

-Remote work has doubled in Ireland since 2015, with 59% of IT firms admitting that some of their staff work remotely on a regular basis or work whilst on the road.
+Before the 2020 market downturn, remote working had doubled in Ireland since 2015, with 59% of IT firms admitting that some of their staff work remotely on a regular basis or work whilst on the road.

-The UK have also seen a significant rise in remote working, with the latest figures from the Trade Union Congress highlighting an estimated 1.5 million employees frequently work from home.
+The UK had also seen a significant rise in remote working, with the latest figures from the Trade Union Congress highlighting an estimated 1.5 million employees frequently work from home.
 This figure is rising steadily, increasing by 19% in the last decade.

 Working from home is becoming an option for many employees and employers.
 With the rise of cloud base technologies and the adoption by most IT companies, the process of working from home has become much simpler.